microzen/cse21_thegang/hw/assignment2.md

 $$\dbinom{n+2}{3} = (1)(n)+(2)(n-1)+(3)(n-2)\dots+(n-1)(2)+(n)(1)$$

-Prove the identity combinatorially by conting the same set in two different ways or by counting two different set and establishing a bijection between them.
+Prove the identity combinatorially by counting the same set in two different ways or by counting two different set and establishing a bijection between them.

 Solution: